emory-libraries/patternlab-node-starter/README.md

 # Pattern Lab 3 - Starter Kit

-> **Disclaimer**: Pattern Lab 3 is still under development has not yet issued a stable release.
+> **Disclaimer**: Pattern Lab 3 is still under development and has not yet issued a stable release.
 This starter kit current deploys the `beta` version of Pattern Lab 3 and thus may contain unresolved bugs and/or limited features in comparison to any upcoming stable releases of Pattern Lab 3.

 This repository stores a custom starter kit for the Node edition of Pattern Lab 3 with a Grunt wrapper.
 This starter kit also utilizes the Handlebars engine for Pattern Lab by default.